 - Mentally divide your face into four sections, place a + on your face and those will be your four sections.

 - Start with the first section.
-Roll from top to bottom (not back and forth) with moderate pressure and repeat in the same spot 6x.
+Roll from bottom to top (not back and forth) with moderate pressure and repeat in the same spot 6x (you can work your way up to 20x on each spot).
 With a .25-.5mm needle, you should NOT see any bleeding.
 If you do, you’re pushing too hard.

 - Move the roller to the next strip of skin and repeat vertically.